SunnyCat17622/Homework/2022-2023 First semester/C_homework_09_05/Readme.md

-C prime plus P87 T5,7
-Plus two questions from the teacher himself.
+C prime plus P87_5,7 and two questions from the teacher himself.